Have you noticed that when it rains your Home internet speed reduces drastically?

-BELL HAD INITIALLY LIED TO ME WHEN THEY SAID THEY WERE PROVIDING ME A DECENT, RELIABLE HIGH SEED SERVICE FOR WHICH I HAD PAID AND WHEN I NEXT DID A SPEED TEST EVEN A FEW YEARS AGO AND FOUND OUT THEY WERE LIARS, THEY DISCONTINUED MY SERVICES AS I HAD REPORTED TO THE WHOLE WORLD ON THE NET IN WRITING.
+BELL HAD INITIALLY LIED TO ME WHEN THEY SAID THEY WERE PROVIDING ME A DECENT, RELIABLE HIGH SEED SERVICE FOR WHICH I HAD PAID AND WHEN I NEXT DID A SPEED TEST EVEN A FEW YEARS AGO AND FOUND OUT THEY WERE LIARS, THEY DISCONTINUED MY SERVICES NEXT AS I HAD REPORTED THE TRUTH ABOUT BELL TO THE WHOLE WORLD ON THE NET IN WRITING.

-Bell and Acanac tells me I have a high speed internet, even an optical one, but yet I continue to have an internet connectivity problem still.. http://www.dramafever.com/drama/
+Bell and Acanac NEXT tells me I have a high speed internet, even an optical one, but yet I continue to have an internet connectivity problem still.. and low speeds http://www.dramafever.com/drama/

-But when I on my high speed computer, with a large hard drive, an adequate memory now too, try to view an internet video, on different internet sites too with no other software applications running in the background as well during the weekend, the peak hours the video now is extremely choppy or it fails to load at all or It stops every 5 seconds!clearly due to inadequate connection speed or congestion in the internet.
+When I on my high speed computer, with a large hard drive, an adequate memory now too, I try to view an internet video, on different internet sites too with no other software applications running in the background as well during the weekend, the peak hours the video now still is extremely choppy or it fails to load at all or It stops every 5 seconds!clearly due to inadequate connection speed or congestion in the internet.
 The same video next runs well during non peak hours.
-This is still totally unacceptable
+This is still totally unacceptable.

 Your actual slow speed on your computer end may be a result of your local line quality or distance from a DSLAM.
 It is entirely possible the full problem is on Bell’s end with their infrastructure, or lack thereof, and/or rarely your own homes line.
 DSL and Cable both are cumbersome, finicky technology.
 Prices often are first 12 months, and then it jacks up to double or more?
 Those that might disagree, I would also ask how much real help at the Bell DSL support centers any time of the day?